 One of the most affecting factors on sibling rivalry in middle adulthood is individual personality.
-It is expected that the subject can consider the advantages and disadvantages of competing and hostile to his siblings from all aspects.
+It is expected that the subject can consider the Proceeding of ICPSY 2018 advantages and disadvantages of competing and hostile to his siblings from all aspects.
 If it feels more harm then the participants can make efforts to end this competition.
 A sincere effort to make peace with siblings is expected to stimulate others to behave in the same way.